codership/documentation/galeracluster/source/documentation/install-mysql.rst

 Galera Cluster for MySQL |---| Binary Installation
 ===================================================

 Galera Cluster for MySQL may be installed on Linux servers using binary packages.
-These files can be downloaded directly from the Codership repository, or by way of a package manager: ``apt-get``, ``yum`` or ``zypper``.
+These files can be downloaded directly from the Codership repository, or by way of a package manager: ``apt-get`` or ``yum``.

    .. only:: html